 A: Michigan's wolves are much more valuable to the economy through tourism opportunities than through a wolf hunt.
 Michigan residents and out-of-state visitors travel to the Upper Peninsula to see wolves, moose and other wildlife.
 According to the U.S. Fish and Wildlife Service’s 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation, wildlife watchers who traveled to Michigan – both resident and non-resident – outnumbered people hunting in the state by 6 to 1.
 Continuing tourism opportunities to view wolves could be a far more lucrative and sustainable business, rather than a hunting season on wolves, which could deplete the wolf population and impose a negative public perception on Michigan’s wildlife management policies.
 In their final report to the DNR’s director, the Michigan Wolf Management Roundtable even advised against reducing wolf abundance at large geographic scales, because it could “unacceptably restrict positive interactions desired by the public.”

-Q: How do Michigan’s Indian Tribes feel about opening a wolf hunt?
+Q: How do Michigan’s Native American Tribes feel about opening a wolf hunt?

-A: Michigan’s Indian Tribes oppose the hunting of wolves.
+A: Michigan’s Native American Tribes oppose the hunting of wolves.
 They believe the wolf is a sacred animal who fits prominently in their history and their connection to the land.
-The wolf returning and gaining strength has been symbolic and important to Indian tribes in the Upper Peninsula because it shows that with respect and appreciation all living things can regain strength.
+The wolf returning and gaining strength has been symbolic and important to tribes in the Upper Peninsula because it shows that with respect and appreciation all living things can regain strength.

 Q: Will a wolf hunt impact the Upper Peninsula’s ecosystem?